Conserve Water

 The water-energy nexus

 Water is critical in producing the energy we use to keep our homes comfortable and to fuel our transportation.
 In oil and gas development, water is used for extraction and is produced as a by-product.
 In electricity generation, barrels of water are heated to high-pressure steam to drive turbines, which is recovered in closed-loop systems.
-Water is also used to manufacture the solar panels and wind turbines for renewable energy.
+Water is also used to manufacture solar panels and wind turbines for renewable energy.
 Using less energy and less fuel also saves our water resources.
 Read more about the challenges and opportunities of the water-energy nexus (US Department of Energy, The Water-Energy Nexus).

 Water quality and stormwater management